judebowyer/judebowyer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my site!
-I'm a science, data, and machine learning professional, mostly operating in the finance and sustainability spaces.
+I'm a science, data, and machine learning professional, mostly operating in the finance and sustainability sectors.

 For professional enquiries, please contact me via [LinkedIn](https://www.linkedin.com/in/judebowyer).
 My technical focus is in data integrations and machine learning:  This typically involves knowledge graphs, NLP, timeseries, or spatial data methods.
 I enjoy strategic discussions as much as delving into the technical details.